vsubhash/netcheck-j2se/readme.txt

 To run the app, ensure that you have Java runtime (JRE) and run the command. java -jar NetCheck.jar

-To build the app, execute the following command to download the source code.

-  git clone https://github.com/vsubhash/netcheck-j2se.git
+Execute the following command to download the source code. git clone https://github.com/vsubhash/netcheck-j2se.git